 Encouraging dialog with the medical team

-To encourage independence and get kids engaged, ideally there should be regular exchange between the child living with type 1 diabetes and the health professionals responsible for his or her care.
-The sooner this dialog starts the more comfortable kids will be handling their diabetes in the future.
+To encourage independence and get kids engaged, ideally there should be regular exchange between the child living with type 1 diabetes and the health professionals responsible for their care.
+The sooner this dialog starts, the more comfortable the child will be handling their diabetes in the future.

 The medical team can include a diabetes specialist to monitor and manage their diabetes, a Certified Diabetes Educator to teach the medical procedures that are necessary and a dietician to advise on a healthy balanced diet.
 School nurses can also play a role, helping kids with their insulin shots during lunch, for example.